sajjadGG/book-python/basics/loop/for.rst

 * Solution: :download:`solution/loop_for_text_analysis.py`

 :English:
     #.
+Use data from "Input" section (see below)
-Given is text of the "Moon Speech" by John F. Kennedy's (see below)
+    #.
+Given is text of the "Moon Speech" by John F. Kennedy's  :cite:`BasicKennedy1962`
     #.
 Sentences are separated by period (``.``)
     #.
 Clean each sentence from whitespaces at the beginning and at the end
     #.
 Words are separated by spaces